youdr728/Database-labs-and-sql-project/lab4/README.md

 # Lab 4

-Lab 4 is a big project consisting of three parts.
+Lab 4 is a big project consisting of four parts.

 ## Lab 4 Part A
 For the first part submit: